wp-plugins/responsive-contact-form/readme.txt

 1. Upload the `responsive-contact-form` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. You can adjust the necessary settings using your WordPress admin panel in "Settings" > "AI Simple Ajax Contact Form Settings".
+3. You can adjust the necessary settings using your WordPress admin panel in "Settings" "Responsive Contact Form Settings".
 4. Create a page or a post and insert the shortcode [ai_contact_form].
 5. You can add `<?php echo do_shortcode( '[ai_contact_form]' ); ?>` shortcode in any template.